WhatsYourWhy/information-causality-rg-note/README.md

 # information-causality-rg-note

+**Status:** This conceptual note is shared for discussion.
+No claims of physical realization are made.
+Discussion, feedback, and engagement are welcomed—feel free to open issues or start a discussion.

 This document collects notes on how information causality and renormalisation work and why they may be incompatible when information-causality is violated.

 ## The intuitive idea